The Bankrate promise

 Does my student loan have a grace period?

 Whether you have a student loan grace period depends on the kind of loan you took out.

 For federal student loans, the grace period begins as soon as you graduate, drop below half-time enrollment or otherwise stop being a full-time student.
 The standard grace period for federal student loans is six months.
 Federal loans with a six-month grace period include:

 Exceptions to the six-month grace period include:

 - Federal PLUS loans.
 Repayment of federal PLUS loans begins once all of the money has been disbursed.
-However, graduate and professional students receive an automatic six-month deferment, and parents may request a six-month deferment after their child graduates, leaves school or drops below half-time enrollment.
+However, graduate and professional students receive an automatic six-month deferment after they drop below half-time enrollment or leave school, and parents may request a six-month deferment after their child graduates, leaves school or drops below half-time enrollment.